Client: Armagh City, Banbridge and Craigavon Borough Council.

 - Upgrading 3 walk trails to include basic remedial work, new waymarking and signage, opening up viewing areas along the trails accompanied by seating and promoting the walks through a trailhead information panel.
 Trails include – Carnagh Lake Trail (0.9 miles), Jointy’s Trail (0.6 miles) and the Boundary Trail (1.9 miles).

-This project is an output of a Service Level Agreement with Armagh City, Banbridge and Craigavon Borough Council.
+This project was an output of a Service Level Agreement with Armagh City, Banbridge and Craigavon Borough Council.